mrdoob/three.js/threejs/lessons/threejs-webvr-look-to-select.md

 ```

 We then check if the thing we're picking this time is the same as it was last
 time.
-If so we add the elapsed time to a timer and if the timer reaches it's
+If so we add the elapsed time to a timer and if the timer reaches its
 limit we return the selected item.

 Now let's use that to pick the cubes.
 As a simple example